-The second Coorong, Lower Lakes and Murray mouth expected outcomes is outlined below.
+The water level target in the Coorong, Lower Lakes and Murray mouth focuses on;

-• The water levels in the Lower Lakes are maintained above sea level (0 m AHD) and 0.4 metres AHD, for 95% of the time, as far as practicable, to allow for barrage releases.
+• The water levels in the Lower Lakes are maintained above sea level (0m AHD) and 0.4 metres AHD, for 95% of the time, as far as practicable, to allow for barrage releases.

-For this outcome we assess water level at Lake Alexandrina using the pre-buyback counterfactual model.
-Figure 20 shows the water level in Lake Alexandrina both with and without the addition of Commonwealth environmental water.
-Commonwealth environmental water has kept water levels from dropping below the 0.4m target threshold.
-Since 2014 the water levels in Lake Alexandrina have been above the 0.4m target threshold for 100% of the time.
-Without Commonwealth environmental water, the model predicts that the water levels in Lake Alexandrina would have been less than 0.4m for at least 31% of days.
-It should be noted that the barrage operations have been kept the same in each scenario, but in the without Commonwealth environmental water scenario operations may have changed in response to the reduced water availability.
-Similarly, the without Commonwealth environmental water barrage flow volumes in Table 3 may have been reduced to maintain lake levels above 0.4m AHD.
-This analysis also includes resetting the water level to the observed water level at the start of each water year, where in practice a lower level in a preceding year may increase the proportion of time below 0.4m AHD in the following year.
-Irrespective of these assumptions, Commonwealth environmental water is making effective and significant progress towards supporting this target.
+For this target we assess water level at Lake Alexandrina using the pre-buyback counterfactual model.
+Figure 21 shows the water level in Lake Alexandrina both with and without the addition of Commonwealth environmental water.
+Contributions of Commonwealth environmental water kept water levels from falling below the 0.4 m target threshold.
+Since 2014, the water levels in Lake Alexandrina have been above the 0.4 m target threshold for 100% of the time.
+Without Commonwealth environmental water, the model predicted that water levels in the Lower Lakes would have been less than 0.4 m for 471 days over the five-year monitoring period (26% of time).

-Figure 20 Contribution of Commonwealth environmental water towards maintaining water levels in the Lower Lakes above 0.4 m AHD, for 95% of the time.
+Figure 21 Contribution of Commonwealth environmental water towards maintaining water levels in the Lower Lakes above 0.4 m AHD.

-The third Coorong, Lower Lakes and Murray mouth expected outcome is outlined below.
+The salinity target in the Coorong, Lower Lakes and Murray mouth focuses on;